domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

          }); // end of command group
       });
 ```
-In this example and most cases, the command group consists of a kernel function (defined by a kernel function enqueue API `parallel_for` which we will introduce later) and inputs and outputs defined by **accessor** object initilized by `get_access` API.
+In this example and most cases, the command group consists of a kernel function (defined by a kernel function enqueue API `parallel_for` which we will introduce later) and inputs and outputs defined by **accessor** object initialized by `get_access` API.

 * **Construct Command Queue and Submit Command Group**
 ```C++